Meet our Graduate Students

 Stacy Lee, PhD '16.
 She has research interests in sustainability, global supply chain management, and sourcing strategies.
 Approaching from consumer’s perspective, her previous research measures impacts of consumer’s value and attitude on sustainability lifestyle.
 Realizing an important role of global supply chain, Stacy's passion of research expands to global supply chains in textile and apparel industry.
 She is a research assistant professor at Hong Kong Polytechnic University, and now an associate professor at Texas Tech University.

 Sandra Starkey, PhD '16.
 Her research interests include apparel design using an inclusive design framework to meet a variety of unique needs.
 Sandra has experience as a small business owner and visual merchandising manager.
 She is an assistant professor at the University of Nebraska-Lincoln and is teaching courses in product development and apparel design.

-Katherine Brewster, MS ’15.
+Katherine Brewster, MS '15.
 She received her BS in Apparel Studies from the University of Arkansas.
 Her research interests include sustainability in textiles and bridging the gap between product developers and engineers to help create more sustainable systems and products.
-She can be reached at firstname.lastname@example.org.
+She is a compliance specialist at Design Resources, Inc. in Kansas City.